 A common misconception is that a polyphony higher than 88 is unnecessary since a full-sized keyboard only has 88 keys.
 When would a player ever need to simultaneously use more notes than there are physical keys?
 The function of polyphony in modern digital pianos is a bit more complicated than that.

-Below, please take a minute to view some the best-selling digital pianos currently on Amazon (and then compare them to the ones we recommend in this article).
+Below, please take a minute to view some the best-selling digital pianos currently online (and then compare them to the ones we recommend in this article).

 What Uses Up Polyphony?